 Your sense of humor and the way you express your sense of humor was developed as a result of hundreds of thousands, if not millions of personal interactions and conversations with other people over years from the time you started talking as a child — with family, friends, classmates, acquaintances, neighbors, associates, coworkers, etc.

 In order to develop a different or better sense of humor and a different way of expressing that sense of humor, you would need erase your past experiences and countless conversations that you have had that ultimately resulted in the comedy talent you have now and start over with a different family, friends, classmates, acquaintances, coworkers, etc. over years.

-Subsequently it seems most prudent for a person wanting to take a shot at stand-up comedy to use and apply ALL of the comedy talent they have which is already developed, just like they do when they are talking with others in everyday life.
+Subsequently it seems most prudent for a person wanting to take a shot at stand-up comedy to use and apply ALL of the natural comedy talent they have which is already developed, just like they do when they are talking with others in everyday life.

 Which brings me to the next question I have…

 Did you develop the comedy talent you have by passing notes or other written materials to people you encountered in life over the years?

 No, you say?
 Well, if that’s not the way you developed your existing comedy talent, then how come most people believe a stand-up comedy routine is written like a letter or a book report?

 Is that because they believe writing and talking are the same form of communication and are completely interchangeable?
 Or did they just assume a stand-up comedy routine is “written” in a literal sense from watching interviews of comedians on TV?

 The reason I ask that is because you can use any search engine, type in the term “differences between writing and talking” (no quotation marks) and literally find tens of millions of pages that detail the significant differences between writing and talking.